soniajoseph/soniajoseph/_posts/2019-06-20-neural-dynamics-primer.md

 mathjax: true
 comments: true
 ---

+How does higher-order behavior emerge from billions of neurons firing?

+This post is a basic introduction to thinking about the brain in the context of dynamical systems, which I have found to be far more useful than more phrenology-like paradigms.
+I tried to keep this introduction as simple and clear as possible, and accessible to anyone without strong background in neuroscience or mathematics.

 *For a list of seminal papers in neural dynamics, go [here](/dynamics/)*.

 ## 1. Emergent Behavior from Simple Parts

 Physical systems made out of a large number of simple elements give rise to collective phenomena.
 For example, flying starlings:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/V4f_1_r80RY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br>